 The Windows Update Event Monitor checks specified servers and alerts if patches and updates from Windows Update have not been installed recently.
 It provides a simple way to be reminded about machines that may otherwise fly under the radar when it comes to Windows updates.

 To begin, create a new Windows Update Event Monitor and add the applicable network devices.
-In the event monitor's settings, choose the number of days since an update was last installed that you want to trigger an alert.
-You can specify different numbers of days for different alert levels.
+In the event monitor's settings, choose the level of alert you want to receive if the event monitor cannot connect to your network devices.
+Next, specify the number of days since the last update that will trigger each level of alert.

 An alerting option also exists specifically for Windows Defender updates.
 Select the number of days since the last update that will trigger each alert level.

 You can also choose to be alerted if any new updates become available.
 This setting also has the option to exclude Windows Defender updates.

 Under "Options", choose what you want to display in each event monitor notification.
 You can choose to include or exclude the following data from the notification text generated by your event monitor:

 Under "Updates to Ignore", enter a comma-separated list of the names of updates you want the event monitor to ignore.
 Use the KB number for the highest accuracy.